Thinking of Moving? Here’s Your Hyperlocal Guide to the Best Neighborhoods in Boston.

 - 3 min read

 If you’re looking to move within Boston or nearby, it’s not just about square footage or price per foot, it’s about lifestyle, walkability, neighborhood charm, and where you’ll grab your morning coffee or catch a Friday night sunset.
-Below, I’ve broken down some of the best neighborhoods in Boston I work in — from the East Boston to Dorchester — with highlights on outdoor activities, food, local vibes, and convenience.
+Below, I’ve got your guide to the best neighborhoods in Boston I work in — from East Boston to Dorchester — with highlights on outdoor activities, food, local vibes, and convenience.

 Hyde Park